Radical Middle Newsletter

 II.
 RETROSPECTIVE RADICAL MIDDLE BOOK AWARDS, 1991 - 1997

-These books were chosen in the year of the Center for Visionary Law's founding (1998) by Mark Satin in consultation with former advisors to New Options newsletter, below.
+These books were chosen in the year of the Center for Visionary Law's founding (1998) by Mark Satin in consultation with former advisors to New Options newsletter, III below.

 1997: Marian Chertow and Daniel Esty, eds., Thinking Ecologically: The Next Generation of Environmental Policy (Yale)